 In the News

-The Stop the Hate Program continues to raise awareness about the importance of people uniting to restore respect for each other, embrace the strength of diversity, and build safe and
+The Stop the Hate Program continues to raise awareness about the importance of people uniting to build safe and equitable communities in California.

-Amid a hostile environment for immigrants and people of color, the state of California is concluding its funding for its Stop the Hate initiative.
-Community leaders say the funding must
+Amid a hostile environment for immigrants and people of color, California is concluding its funding for its Stop the Hate initiative.
+Community leaders say the funding must be restored.

 With education as a cornerstone, Adams emphasized the importance of youth having access to quality kindergarten through 12th-grade education along with college or vocational programming beyond high school.